adobe/aem-core-wcm-components/Guidelines.md

 - [ ] No known security vulnerability.
 - [ ] No hard-coded or stored clear-text passwords.
 - [ ] Systematic XSS protection and string/URL encoding (as enforced by Sightly).
-- [ ] Outgoing network connections must be explicitly enabled and documented accordingly.
+- [ ] Outgoing network connections are disabled by default and duly documented.
 - [ ] Use service users for background processes (no loginAdministrative).

 #### 4.ii.
 Fast
-- [ ] Features that can have a global performance impact or performance bottlenecks must be explicitly enabled and documented accordingly.
+- [ ] Features that can have a global performance impact or performance bottlenecks are disabled by default and duly documented.
 - [ ] Cacheable output (eg. no user-specific data in the response, no query parameters).
 - [ ] No JCR queries, no servlet filters, and no custom binding values providers.
 - [ ] No server-side event handling without limited scope and explicit documentation.